yehlaingwin-2003/yehlaingwin-2003/README.md

 <h4>🙋 About Me </h4>

 > 🚀 **Learning by Doing**
-After a tough first year in poly, I restarted my journey by building projects from scratch.
+After tough years in poly, I restarted my journey by learning and building projects from scratch.

 > ⚽🎸🎤 **Passions**
-I love playing soccer, jamming on guitar, and singing.
+Beyond coding, I love playing soccer, jamming on guitar, and singing.

-> 📖 **Favorite Book**
+> 📙 **Favorite Book**
 *Atomic Habits* – a constant source of motivation for me.

 > 🎬 **Content Creator**